Updated · Dec 03, 2022

 Since taking the center stage as the most preferred platform for storing, managing, and processing business data, cloud computing has seen massive adoption across various industries.
 The stats that follow will introduce some of the most significant industry users of cloud technology around the globe.

-IaaS is slowly catching up with the big dogs - SaaS and PaaS.
-In 2021, its implementation will grow by 11% compared to what it was in 2020, according to cloud adoption stats for 2021.
-Business process services (BPaaS) will experience a single-digit growth of 6.25 during the same period.
+IaaS is set to experience a nice, healthy growth spurt.
+Its implementation will grow by 30.6% compared to what it was in 2021, according to cloud adoption stats for 2022.
+In that same period, Business Process Services (BPaaS) will experience a more modest growth of around 8%.

 20. SaaS will account for 75% of all workloads in 2021.

-As more businesses move away from on-premise platforms, SaaS will continue to be a favorite for many.
+As more businesses move away from on-premise platforms, SaaS will continue to be a favorite.
 Seven out of 10 workloads in 2021 will come from SaaS as companies continue to look for solutions that will address the lessons from the effect of Covid in 2020.

 A multi-cloud strategy allows an organization to run all of its activities on different clouds, using various providers.
-It helps save costs, security reasons, and backup plans.
+It helps save costs, is great for security reasons, and offers good backup plans.

-22. SaleForce was the largest SaaS company in 2020 in the US.
+22. Adobe Inc. is the largest SaaS company in the US in 2022.

 (Source: Mike Sonders)

-As of 2020, SalesForce was the biggest SaaS Company in the United States at $161.4B market capitalization, according to cloud adoption statistics.
+As of 2022, Adobe Inc. is the biggest SaaS Company in the United States.
+The company has a $202.8B market capitalization, according to cloud adoption statistics.

 Cloud Adoption Rates by Country